 The first research question enquired about the ways in which a dialogic space of different perspectives and dynamic emergence of meaning (Wegerif 2011) can be opened up in the context of RE secondary classrooms.
 Several aspects of the lesson seem to have played a role in this.

-The six students and the teacher of this class were seating around a big table during the lesson. students were able to see each other directly at all times the interaction.
-In addition, the teacher’s instructions given at the beginning of the lesson played an important role.
-Coming in the classroom, the teacher and students sat at a round table and the teacher’s instructions were the following:
+The six students and the teacher of this class were seating around a big table during the lesson.
+The fact that students were able to see each other directly at all times could have facilitated the interaction.
+In addition, the teacher’s instructions given at the beginning of the lesson played an important role:

 Excerpt 1.
 Teacher instructions